Mitsubishi Estate, ANA team among bidders for Sendai Airport rights

-TOKYO (Reuters) - Mitsubishi Estate (8802.T), Japan’s leading developer, and ANA Holdings (9202.T), Japan’s largest carrier, have teamed up to bid for rights to operate facilities at Sendai Airport in northern Japan, sources with direct knowledge of the matter said.
+TOKYO, Dec 4 (Reuters) - Mitsubishi Estate, Japan’s leading developer, and ANA Holdings, Japan’s largest carrier, have teamed up to bid for rights to operate facilities at Sendai Airport in northern Japan, sources with direct knowledge of the matter said.

 Japan earlier this year opened bidding for the right to manage the airport’s runways and hangar facilities, as the nation tries to increase private investment in public infrastructure to cut its debt.

-Mitsubishi Corp (8058.T), a leading trading firm, has also teamed up with internet mall operator Rakuten Inc (4755.T) to bid for the rights, a different person said.
+Mitsubishi Corp, a leading trading firm, has also teamed up with internet mall operator Rakuten Inc to bid for the rights, a different person said.

 Mitsubishi would take a 75 percent stake in the entity that would own the airport operating rights, while Rakuten would own 25 percent, said the person.